2016 İstanbul Cup

-The 2016 İstanbul Cup (also known as the TEB BNP Paribas İstanbul Cup for sponsorship reasons) was a tennis tournament played on outdoor clay courts.
+The 2016 İstanbul Cup (also known as the TEB BNP Paribas İstanbul Cup for sponsorship reasons) was a women's tennis tournament played on outdoor clay courts.
 It was the 9th edition of the İstanbul Cup, and part of the WTA International tournaments of the 2016 WTA Tour.
-It took place in Istanbul, Turkey, from 18 April through 24 April 2016.
+It took place at the Garanti Koza Arena in Istanbul, Turkey, from 18 April through 24 April 2016.
+Unseeded Çağla Büyükakçay won the singles title.

+Security concerns and withdrawals

+Due to the tense security situation in Turkey following a number of terrorist attacks in February and March the WTA allowed registered players to withdraw from the tournament without penalty.
+Additionally, the players were given the opportunity to register at short notice for another tournament, such as the Stuttgart Open in Germany, a premier tournament held in the same week.